KIPAS1823/GTPS-HTTP-Server/README.md

 ## About GTPS-HTTP-Server
 This http only receive ``POST`` request, in route ``growtopia/server_data.php``.it will block all request apart ``growtopia/server_data.php`` ``POST`` log, so it will minimize overload in HTTP Server.
 And this http will always show ``logs`` when someone log ``growtopia/server_data.php`` (Growtopia Server).

+# Warning
+This is free source, if you try to sell, you can get dmca takedown, and other problems

 # How To Use (windows)
 (node index.js)